mauriciogtec/blog/content/post/rl-reading-list.md

 $$
 l(\beta \mid s, a, r, s', a') = (r + f(\beta \mid s', a') - f(\beta \mid s, a))^2.
 $$
 Then we can optimize with respect to $\beta$, so that $f$ will approximate $Q$ by the Bellman equation.
-This is exactly what is done in Deep Q-earning [(Mnih et al., 2013)][mnih].
+This is exactly what is done in Deep Q-Learning [(Mnih et al., 2013)][mnih].
 Since deep learning is simply a highly flexible functional model for $f$.
 This has been useful when learning from image or text data, tasks in which neural networks provide the best known results.

 The above loss kernel is only define for *one* transition.
 So an usual approach is to use an online optimization algorithm, which can update $f$ with one data point: the usual choice is stochastic gradient descent.
 It also has been demonstrated that reusing older transitions--known as experience replay [(Schaul et al., 2015)][schaul]--improves the behaviour.

-It's impossible to summarise the entire literature.
-I am missing several popular approaches; important omissions are policy gradient methods.
-I will mention them briefly on the deep reinforcement learning section.
+Another alternative is to do batch updates or to have parallel actors learning simultaneously [(Mnih et al., 2016)][mnih-2016].

+Another popular and different approach in reinforcement learning problems are Monte Carlo tree-search algorithms.
+We explain these in the following section.

 ### MonteCarlo Tree Search (MCTS).

-MCTS is used for repeated playouts, where tasks yield a reward only when they are completed.
-This is a common situation in games.
-MCTS has been a key tool in developing computer programs capable of defeating master players of Backgammon, Chess or Go.
+MCTS is used for tasks composed of repeated playouts, usually when a reward is received only when the playout is completed.
+This is a common situation in board games, in which the reward signal is imply win or loss at the end of the game.

+MCTS was a key tool in developing computer programs capable of defeating master players of Backgammon, Chess and Go.
+In its heart, it is simply using the theory developed for multi-armed bandits with changing states.
+A highly-cited review is [(Browne et al., 2012)][browne].

-The idea is simple:
+The idea is way simple:

-An interesting new lie of reserach

-**Deep reinforcement learning**
+- We'll solve an independent bandit problem.
+For each visited state: we select according to Thompson sampling or UCB1 if the state has been visited before, or randomly if it's never been seen.
+- When a reward is seen, it is propagated back to all visited states during that playout.
+For win-loss games, we record at each state the number wins and losses associated to it.
+Wins count +1 and losses as -1.

 ---